Un Poco Más (MDO album): Critical reception

-The critic from the magazine Billboard stated that the album reinforces MDO's position as a Latin version of the Backstreet Boys and 'N Sync, highlighting tracks such as "No Puedo Olvidar" and "Dame Un Poco Más" for their potential success on Latin and Anglo radio stations.
+Billboard stated that the album reinforces MDO's position as a Latin version of the Backstreet Boys and 'N Sync, highlighting tracks such as "No Puedo Olvidar" and "Dame Un Poco Más" for their potential success on Latin and Anglo radio stations.
 He also pointed out "Fantasy" as a promising bet to conquer the international market, thanks to its vibrant and accessible style.

-Deborah Davis, from the Mexican newspaper El Norte, rated it three stars out of five, stating that the album was superior to the previous one, and that the least remarkable songs were the sweetest, such as the track "Yo solo pienso en ti".
+Deborah Davis of Mexican newspaper El Norte, stated that the album was superior to the previous one, and that the least remarkable songs were the sweetest, such as the track "Yo solo pienso en ti".
 For the journalist, MDO's best feature is that its members can sing and dance well, without being just pretty faces, and that the album came at an opportune moment, when the Latin market demands music sung in Spanish for young people.